tanisha685/Website-recreation-assignment/README.md

 <h1>Assignment of recreating a website</h1>
 <h3>I was given a assignment of recreating a website's landing page.
 They provided me a figma file and observing that i had to make the page using html,css and javascript</h3>
-<h3>I was asked to manke changes and add my own creativity and ideas</h3>
+<h3>I was asked to make changes and add my own creativity and ideas</h3>
 <h4>Screenshot of the page:</h4>

 ![Screenshot 2025-05-22 110717](https://github.com/user-attachments/assets/d59b5778-78b7-4bbf-8d4d-c68c42fac064)